 Reviews not only have the power to influence consumer decisions but can strengthen your brand credibility.
-They have the power to gain customer trust, and they encourage people to interact with the company.
+They have the power to gain customer trust, and they encourage them to interact with the company.

 Positive reviews with good ratings compel potential customers to contact you, as they feel comfortable and confident about the products or services of your business.
 The more customers you satisfy, leaving good reviews, the more people will be interested in buying your products.

-Customer reviews strengthen your brand awareness and boosts customers’ loyalty.
-Sharing reviews encourages new customers/buyers to develop trust in your business.
+Customer reviews strengthen your brand awareness and boost customer loyalty.
+Sharing reviews encourages new customers and buyers to develop trust in your business.

 8. Product demos

-When do customers use the product demos as touchpoints?
+When do customers use the product demos as a touchpoint?

-Usually, when customers satisfied with your brand and made a mindset to learn more about the specific features they want product demos.
+Usually, when customers are satisfied with your brand and make a mindset to learn more about the specific features they want product demos.
 They are willing to explore the key features and how they work to know how well it matches their requirements and their intent.

 Product demos, an important B2B customer journey touchpoint, helps you get a prospect interested and excited about your solution.
 It is also an effective way to address the prospect’s specific product related concerns.

-How do product demos act as an effective touchpoint to deliver a better experience to your customers?
+How do product demos act as an effective customer touchpoint to deliver a digitalized experience?

-- Customize demos – You can customize the product demonstration for each prospect to ensure the customer has an exceptional experience
+- Customize demos: You can customize the product demonstration for each prospect to ensure clients have an exceptional digital customer experience (CX).

 9. Phone calls